klafuenf/introtodeeplearning/README.md

 ### MIT Deep Learning package
-You might notice that inside the labs we install the `mitdeeplearning` python package from the Python Package repository:

-`pip install mitdeeplearning`

 This package contains convienence functions that we use throughout the course and can be imported like any other Python package.